launchscout/ai-part-deux/index.md

 ---

+# Thoughts and predictions

+---

+# Language matters
+- LLMs do better with intuitive languages
+  - Ruby, Elixir
+- Can struggle with "difficult" languages
+  - Rust
+  - but getting better

+---

+# Languages and Tech stacks embracing LLMs
+- TideWave
+  - MCP server integrated with Rails and Phoenix
+- LLM friendly usage rules
+- Generating prompts

+---

 # Tools matter
 - We've seen best results with Cursor
   - We hear good things about Aider and Zed